psu13/mutable-hakyll/draft/qm-two-ways.md

 Then you are presented with an analytic framework and algorithm for converting one set of differential equations (from Newton and Maxwell) into a different set of differential equations (from Schrödinger) along with some strange rules about probability.
+The _mechanics_ in quantum mechanics refers to the fact that these analytical models are supposed to describe the _motion_ of atomic systems through space.
+But if you dig into this it's not really clear that they do this at all.
+Instead there is a strange mish-mash of apparently ad hoc rules involving differential equations, "observables" and probability.

-Then you solve the Schrödinger equation a bunch of times for different examples that model various odd behaviors that you can observe in atomic particles.
+Anyway, after this setup what you then do is solve the Schrödinger equation a bunch of times for different examples that model various odd behaviors that you can observe in atomic particles.
 Sprinkled into all of this computation might be some strange semi-mystical rumbling about "wave/particle duality" or whatever, but there is not a lot of emphasis on the conceptual core of what's going on.
 By the end of the class you might conclude that what is hard and mysterious about quantum mechanics is the solving of differential equations.

 When I took quantum mechanics in college, this is the course I got and I dropped out in a month and took operating systems instead.
 We had spent a month talking about particles in